Blog/Retatrutide Side Effects: What 2 Phase 3 Trials Show (2026)

-The most common retatrutide side effects are gastrointestinal: nausea (up to 43% in Phase 3), diarrhea (33%), vomiting (21%), and constipation (25%).
-A new safety signal, dysesthesia (abnormal skin sensations like tingling or burning), appeared in Phase 3 trials at rates of 8.8% (9 mg) to 20.9% (12 mg).
+The most common retatrutide side effects are gastrointestinal: nausea (26 to 43% across Phase 3 trials), diarrhea (22 to 33%), vomiting (18 to 21%), and constipation (22 to 25%).
+A new safety signal, dysesthesia (abnormal skin sensations like tingling or burning), appeared at rates ranging from 4.4% to 20.9% depending on the trial population.
 Most side effects are dose-dependent, mild to moderate, and improve within 8 to 12 weeks as the body adjusts.

-Retatrutide (also known as LY3437943) is a triple hormone receptor agonist made by Eli Lilly.
+Retatrutide (LY3437943) is a triple hormone receptor agonist made by Eli Lilly.
 It activates three receptors: GLP-1, GIP, and glucagon.
-This triple mechanism produced 28.7% body weight loss in Phase 3 trials, approaching bariatric surgery results.
+This triple mechanism produced 28.7% body weight loss in TRIUMPH-4, approaching bariatric surgery results.
 The drug is not FDA approved.
-All safety data comes from clinical trials, primarily the Phase 2 obesity trial (Jastreboff et al., NEJM 2023) and the Phase 3 TRIUMPH-4 trial (Lilly Press Release, Dec 2025).
+All safety data comes from clinical trials: the Phase 2 obesity trial (Jastreboff et al., NEJM 2023), the Phase 3 TRIUMPH-4 trial (Lilly Press Release, Dec 2025), and the Phase 3 TRANSCEND-T2D-1 trial in type 2 diabetes (Lilly Press Release, 2026).

 Get your custom peptide protocol: